4.2 million Americans quit their jobs in October as workers continued to search for better opportunities

 A record 4.4 million Americans quit their jobs in September.
 Workers took advantage of the surge in job openings across the country.
 August’s numbers, at 4.3 million, were also a record at the time.
 In contrast, in February 2020, before the big wave of pandemic-related layoffs began, 2.3 percent of workers quit their jobs.

 The high quits numbers are a reflection of what is perhaps the most worker-friendly climate in decades, as workers have the ability to sort through near record levels of job postings and many employers are hungry to hire.
+Many employees have sought to raise wages or offer generous signing bonuses in order to attract workers.

-But there are catches: while average wages have gone up significantly in the last year, price increases from inflation have largely wiped out the significance of those gains for many people, at least so far.
+But there are catches: while average wages have gone up significantly in the last year — 4.8 percent according to the BLS — price increases from inflation have largely wiped out the significance of those gains for many people, at least so far.

 Child and family care pressures stemming from the pandemic remain for many people.
 And in-person work — particularly jobs which rely on interaction with customers or large numbers of people — remains complicated by public health concerns amid waning vaccination rates and the stubborn refusal of many people to adhere to covid restrictions.

+Industries with the highest level of employees leaving are those that have been affected the most by the pressures of the pandemic, including accommodation and food services, with 6 percent of workers quitting for the month.
+In retail, 4.4 percent of workers quit.
+In arts, entertainment, and recreation, another 3.8 percent of workers quit.
+Some 803,000 people quit their jobs in accommodation and food services during the month, according to the survey.

+The rates decreased for most industries compared to September’s record numbers.
+But they did increase in state and local employment, professional and business services, real estate and rental leasing, and mining and logging.

-Labor market growth has been strong this year, but the workforce has yet to fully recover from the pandemic.
+Labor market growth has been strong this year, but the high levels of people quitting shows how things remain very disrupted.

 The unemployment rate fell to 4.2 percent in November, approaching February 2020s 3.5 percent rate, but there are still about 4 million fewer people employed now compared with February 2020.